Bridgeland/Riverside: Government

-The community is represented in the Calgary City Council by Gian-Carlo Carra and Druh Farrell, wards 9 and 7 respectively.
-On a provincial level, Bridgeland is part of the Calgary-Mountain View constituency in Alberta's Legislative Assembly and is represented by Liberal MLA Dr. David Swann.
-On a federal level, Bridgeland falls in the electoral district of Calgary Centre-North and is represented in the House of Commons of Canada by MP Len Webber.
+The community is represented in the Calgary City Council by Ward 9 Councillor Harrison Clark.
+On a provincial level, Bridgeland/Riverside is part of the Calgary-Mountain View constituency in Alberta's Legislative Assembly and is represented by NDP MLA Kathleen Ganley.
+On a federal level, Bridgeland/Riverside falls in the electoral district of Calgary Confederation and is represented in the House of Commons of Canada by Liberal MP Corey Hogan.